+- Community listening sessions

 - Multilingual focus groups

 - Surveys for youth and adults in English and Spanish

+- Key leader interviews

+- Key stakeholder meetings
-- Staff group discussions

-- Visits to local schools
+- Staff group discussions Visits to local schools

 Over 2,000 individuals, from 5 continents and speaking over a dozen languages participated in the process.
 The findings from each stage of the public input process are summarized and highlighted in the following sections.